brkydnc/tt/README.md

 You have to turn on `Developer Mode` and then load the extension unpacked.

 # Known bugs
+* Chrome & Opera won't allow loading fonts.
 * Some sites won't allow loading fonts.
 (CSP)
-* Fonts aren't loaded on Chrome & Opera.

 # Acknowledgements
 I 'd like to thank [oyavri](https://github.com/oyavri) for sharing his ideas, and [Tibrikci](https://github.com/Tibrikci) for designing the extension icon.